|-|_,_/

 • Discussions on rejected advertisements or begging for deletion from the blacklist with the intention to repeat the same net abuse that caused blacklisting

-• Using a newsreader that can't cancel, then asking a moderator to cancel something by hand
+• Using a newsreader that can't cancel, then asking the moderator to cancel something by hand

-• Mixing up mail and news: unintentionally publishing something in de.markt.arbeit.d, which was intended as mail.
-The recipient does not even notice it, and others are magnificently amused.
+• Mixing up mail and news: unintentionally publishing something in de.markt.arbeit.d, which was intended as e-mail.
+The recipient does not even notice it, and others are very amused.

 • Forgotten "X-No-Archive: yes" in problematic contributions in quite different newsgroups (sexuality, politics).